 "verifyAlertPresent" Command

-Alert testing with selenium is not much hard.
-In Selenium IDE plug in, there are many commands available related to verify.
-One of them is "verifyAlertPresent" for verification of alert on the page.
-Some times, when you taking some action on page, it is showing alert message in popup.
+Alert testing with selenium is not very hard.
+In the Selenium IDE plug-in, there are many commands available related to verification.
+One of them is "verifyAlertPresent" for verification of alerts on the page.
+Sometimes, when you take some action on the page, it shows an alert message in a popup.
 If you want to verify that alert message

-is appear on page or not, you need to use "verifyAlertPresent" and "verifyAlertNotPresent" command.
+is appear on the page or not, you need to use the "verifyAlertPresent" and "verifyAlertNotPresent" commands.Read here what is the command associated with testing an alert

-"verifyAlertPresent" will becomes pass if there is an alert message on page and will return error if there is not present alert on page.
+"verifyAlertPresent" will become pass if there is an alert message on the page and will return an error if there is no present alert on the page.

-Here is an example of "verifyAlertPresent" command where, when user click on "Try it now" button, it is showing one alert message.
-Let we see how to verify that alert using selenium IDE.
-In bellow given example, first "verifyAlertPresent" command will becomes pass because there is an alert message on page (selenium has clicked on "Try it now" button in previous command "click").
-But second "verifyAlertPresent" command will return "[error] false" in selenium log because selenium has closed alert message in previous command "assertAlert" so there is not any alert message on page.
+Here is an example of the "verifyAlertPresent" command where, when the user clicks on the "Try it now" button, it shows one alert message.
+Let us see how to verify that alert using Selenium IDE.
+In the below-given example, the first "verifyAlertPresent" command will pass because there is an alert message on the page (selenium has clicked on the "Try it now" button in the previous command "click").
+But the second "verifyAlertPresent" command will return "[error] false" in the selenium log because selenium has closed the alert message in the previous command "assertAlert" so there is not any alert message on the page.

 "verifyAlertNotPresent" Command